ceresBakalite/similarity/README.md

 	13. Applied a pull data request as a new default, permitting a user to optionally change from the now redundant push data request when applying abbreviations to search criteria.
 This greatly enhances performance on all but the smallest data sets
-	14. Applied command-line usage to enable the application to be called from an external assembly.
+	14. Applied command-line usage to enable the application to be called from an external assembly

 	The command-line takes zero, two or ten arguments.
 Zero arguments will launch the application, whereas any argument passed to the application will return an integer representing a percentage matching value